aica-technology/api/docs/docs/reference/custom-components/03-component-descriptions.md

 ## Predicates

-Predicates are crucial to drive the event logic of the dynamic state engine, but they are very simple to declare and describe.
+Predicates are crucial to drive the event logic of the Dynamic State Engine, but they are very simple to declare and describe.
 Each predicate of a component indicates a particular run-time state or configuration that is either "true" or "false".
 In the implementation, a predicate is a publisher with a boolean type.
 The component is responsible for determining the value of a predicate and publishing it under a particular topic name.